-The largest round diamond in auction history will feature in Sotheby’s Magnificent Jewels sale in New York next month, carrying a price estimate of up to $6.2 million, writes Rapaport writes in its press release.
+The largest round diamond in auction history will be featured in Sotheby’s Magnificent Jewels sale in New York next month.
+Price estimate is $6.2 million, writes Rapaport writes in its press release.

-The 110.92-carat, L-color, faint brown, VS1-clarity loose diamond (pictured, right) holds a Gemological Institute of America (GIA) report showing it has excellent polish, cut and symmetry, Sotheby’s said Thursday.
-Its low estimate of $4.2 million would translate to $37,865 per carat, while the high estimate works out to $55,896 per carat.
+The 110.92-carat, L-color, faint brown, VS1-clarity loose diamond holds a GIA report showing it has excellent polish, cut and symmetry, Sotheby’s said.

-However, the top lot of the auction is expected to be an emerald-cut, 5.69-carat, fancy vivid blue, VVS1-clarity diamond ring (left) with an estimated selling price of $12 million to $15 million, or up to $2.6 million per carat.
+The top lot of the auction is expected to be an emerald-cut, 5.69-carat, fancy vivid blue, VVS1-clarity diamond ring with an estimated selling price of $12 million to $15 million, or up to $2.6 million per carat.
 The diamond may have the potential for a cutter to make it internally flawless, the auction house pointed out.

 “We’re thrilled to present supreme examples of the world’s most sought-after jewels and gemstones this season,” said Gary Schuler, chairman of Sotheby’s jewelry division for the Americas.
 “Greatly admired for their rarity, these are gems that are enthusiastically pursued by collectors and connoisseurs.”